Bonefishing - Lodges, Destinations & Guided Trips

 Fishing for Bonefish

-Bonefish are built for speed and stealth—true ghosts of the flats.
-From the Bahamas to remote Indian Ocean atolls, bonefishing is one of the most technical and rewarding forms of saltwater fly fishing, demanding precision, timing, and visual focus.
+Bonefish are built for speed and stealth — the defining quarry of the saltwater flats.
+From the Bahamas to remote Indian Ocean atolls, bonefishing is one of the most technical forms of saltwater fly fishing, demanding precision casting, tide reading, and sharp eyes.

-Bonefish (Albula vulpes) are the quintessential saltwater flats species, prized for their blistering speed, wary behavior, and crystal-clear habitat.
-Often found tailing in inches of water, they offer one of the most intense sight-fishing challenges in fly fishing.
-Anglers target them by stalking the flats on foot or from skiffs, placing precise casts to moving fish before they vanish in a flash of silver.
+Bonefish (Albula vulpes) are the quintessential saltwater flats species, prized for blistering speed, wary behavior, and crystal-clear habitat.
+Found tailing in inches of water, they offer one of the most intense sight-fishing challenges in fly fishing.
+Anglers target them by stalking the flats on foot or from skiffs, placing precise casts to moving fish before they vanish.

 Where to Find Bonefish